 Associated Press covers news from all around the world, with a huge team of dedicated reporters that focus on all manners of topics and trends.
 The service’s companion app comes free of the usual glitz and glam that other news services offer, but for people who enjoy getting the facts and little else, it’s a useful resource.

 Easily one of the world’s most popular news sources, the New York Times’ app contains everything you expect from a news app — breaking news alerts, offline reading, and social media sharing — but it’s also got a few features you won’t find on other apps.
 There are audio and video options, but one of the most forward-thinking additions is augmented reality, allowing you to gaze into David Bowie’s wardrobe, or meet world-class Olympic athletes face-to-face.
-Unfortunately, getting full access isn’t free, and it’ll cost you $15 for basic unlimited access to all articles, or $130 for a full year.
+Unfortunately, getting full access isn’t free, and it’ll cost you $15 a month, or $130 for a full year, for basic access to all articles.
+If you want access to the NYT Crossword, Cooking, and a bonus publication too, you’ll need to pay $25 a month instead.

 The BBC is a universally respected worldwide news organization dedicated to keeping you up to date on the latest topics and news stories.
 Unlike some other news sources, the BBC News app isn’t afraid to offer a bit more fun with its articles, and it also comes with a live-streaming news channel that’s baked directly into the app.
 If you opt-in, you’ll be alerted any time the app deems breaking news to be urgent enough to warrant your attention, making it a fantastic way to keep up-to-date.

-CNN was the first 24-hour cable news channel, and its official app functions as a condensed version of the site.
-It offers a wide variety of articles, primarily with a focus on U.S. audiences, as well as a bunch of original CNN content that you can’t watch anywhere else.
+CNN was the first 24-hour cable news channel and its official app functions as a condensed version of the site.
+It offers a wide variety of articles, and though it has a focus on U.S. audiences, you’ll also find a bunch of original CNN content that you can’t watch anywhere else.
 Video also plays a large part of the coverage on CNN, so fans of video news should find a lot to love here.

 The name is a little grandiose, but SmartNews has the brawn to back it up.
 The app analyzes trending stories and categorizes them, ensuring that you’re always able to look at the news you want.
 It aims to give you the news in one minute, and it does that well, with a clutter-free and easy to browse interface and an algorithm that’s good at digging up fresh content you’ll actually want to read.